Ouster & Dispossession in Adverse Possession

 Abstract

-• When a claim of ‘Adverse Possession’ is raised in a suit, there lies difference between (old) Limitation Act of 1908 and (new) Limitation Act of 1963, as regards (i) burden of proof and (ii) dispossession of true owner.
+• There is a difference between the (old) Limitation Act of 1908 and the (new) Limitation Act of 1963, as regards (i) burden of proof and (ii) dispossession of true owner.

 • 1.
 The burden to prove Adverse Possession is upon the person who claims it.